macvaz/modern-data-stack/README.md

 Once installation is properly set up, using **jupyter notebooks** is much more covenient than CLI tools.
 Since python kernel is distributed in the spark-iceberg docker image, **all coding examples are developed in python**.

-**Open the notebook** called [Testing Iceberg](http://localhost:8000/notebooks/notebooks/Testing%20Iceberg.ipynb).Iceberg project mantains a very good [quick start guide](https://iceberg.apache.org/spark-quickstart/#creating-a-table) that complements this notebook.
+**Open the notebook** called [Testing Iceberg](http://localhost:8000/notebooks/notebooks/Testing%20Iceberg.ipynb).
+Iceberg project mantains a very good [quick start guide](https://iceberg.apache.org/spark-quickstart/#creating-a-table) that complements this notebook.

+Most modern metastores

 The `iceberg` catalog is configured in [this file](docker/spark-iceberg/conf/spark-defaults.iceberg.conf) and passed to the spark container as the spark-defaults.conf file.
 This file sets Iceberg as default table format for this catalog.
 It alse sets Iceberg REST catalog as metastore for the catalog.